AlejandrObarrachina/red-points-test/README.md

 ## Description

 The main purpose is to create a CRUD application based on Movies.
-With the structure and entities created I've implementated all the functionalities to Create, Read, Update and Delete Movies as well as unitary and integration testing for the application.
+With the structure and entities created, I've implemented all the functionalities to Create, Read, Update and Delete Movies as well as unit and integration testing of the application.

+For any enquiries or doubts, please don't hesitate to [contact me.](#Author)

-### Those are the bulletpoints of the exercice:
+### These are the bulletpoints of the exercice:
 * Create a CRUD for Movie.
 * Create unitary tests for MovieService.
 * Create an integration test to get a movie.